Economic Rights Money

 Preserving the company’s entrepreneurial autonomy

-The entrepreneurial control is never overtaken (bought)
+• the entrepreneurial control never being overtaken (bought),

 Implementing SOAF